idleberg/Bootstrap-Listr/README.md

 ## Building

+### Local

+#### init, setup, make

-Several gulp tasks are now available.
-You start with these three steps:
+Several gulp tasks are now available to build your local Listr app.
+You would usually follow these steps to do so:

     # create and populate "app/"
     gulp init